wisehuang/line_api_callback/README.md

 # Line Messaging API Rust Example

-This is an example Rust project that uses the Line Messaging API to verify and parse webhook events.
+This is an example Rust project that uses the LINE Messaging API to verify and parse webhook events.
 It utilizes the `warp` web framework to handle HTTP requests.

 ## Project Structure